 Potato | Patates

-In Turkey, potatoes are consumed baked, grilled and fried.
-Stuffed baked potatoes (Kumpir) are an Aegean regional speciality.
+Potatoes are available all year.
+They are served baked, grilled and fried.
+Stuffed baked potatoes (called kumpir) are an Aegean regional speciality.

 Join me in exploring amazing Turkey, Turkish Culture and Cuisine